valeria-va/ROS2_rUBot_tutorial_ws/Documentation/01b_ROS2_rbpi4_Install.md

 ```shell
 sudo usermod -a -G dialout mpuig
 ```
+> You have to shutdown the RaspberryPi4 before continue with the installation!!
 - run arduino
 - Install on arduino IDE the ESP32 board from Espressif Systems (version 2.0.2 or later) https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html